jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Texas is also the only state that is allowed to fly its state flag at the same height as the U.S. flag.
+⚡<!-- FUNFACT --> Fun fact: The word dexter whose meaning refers to the right hand is typed with only the left hand.

 </div>